JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 I am able to successfully login to my SQL server with the configured password
 ___
 ### <div align="center"> Step 3) Installing PHP </div>
+I’ll need to install php-fpm, which stands for “PHP fastCGI process manager”, and tell Nginx to pass PHP requests to this software for processing.
-I now have Apache installed to serve my content and MySQL installed to store and manage my data.
-PHP is the component of my setup that will process code to display dynamic content to the end user.
-In addition to the php package, I'll need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
-I’ll also need libapache2-mod-php to enable Apache to handle PHP files.
-Core PHP packages will automatically be installed as dependencies.
+In addition I will also need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.

-To install these 3 packages at once, I will run:
+To install these 2 packages at once, I will run:

 ```
-sudo apt install php libapache2-mod-php php-mysql
+sudo apt install php-fpm php php-mysql
 ```

 I run the following command to confirm my PHP version: